SSV2612/MonteCarloOptionPricing/README.md

 - **num_steps** - time steps
 - **num_paths** - number of trials

 This repository provides a structured and efficient implementation of Monte Carlo-based option pricing, leveraging variance reduction techniques and discretization methods to improve convergence and accuracy.
-It serves as a valuable resource for financial modeling and quantitative analysis.